The better the question

 Furthermore, new tools that engage patients in their own care, such as web programs for symptom monitoring, psychological support and overall health management are needed.
 These new therapies offer a unique opportunity to directly engage patients and empower them to take better control of their treatment and overall health and the question was how to make that possible in an end-to-end care management system.

-By enabling each of these core functional areas, it aims to build an end-to-end solution to help each client manage its own ecosphere to deliver the individualized cancer therapies of the future.
+By enabling each of these core functional areas, PointellisTM aims to build an end-to-end solution to help each client manage its own ecosphere to deliver the individualized cancer therapies of the future.

 The better the world works

-A game changer for cancer treatment … and for other chronic diseases
+A game changer for cancer treatment-…-and for chronic diseases

-The new digital ecosphere will facilitate a timely flow of information and materials along the end-to-end value chain, helping patients to receive the care they need.
+The new Digital Ecosphere expedites a flow of information along the end-to-end value chain, helping patients to receive the care they need.

-By creating this Digital Ecosphere, EY and Microsoft are laying the foundation that will bring the potential of individualized treatments to a global market.
+By enabling this digital ecosphere, EY and Microsoft are laying the foundation that will bring the potential of individualized treatments to a global market.

 And this won’t be the end of the road.
-In order to implement individualized care properly there needs to be transformation across the industry and the health care ecosystem.
+To implement individualized care properly there needs to be transformation across the industry and the health care ecosystem.

 “We’re approaching a major inflection point in driving the transformation of oncology care to dramatically improve outcomes, extend and improve the quality of lives and greatly reduce human suffering,” says Roberts.
 “What a remarkable way to help build a better working world.”

-Individualized therapies can dramatically improve patient outcomes and help alleviate the burden of cancer.
-EY and Microsoft are laying the foundation to support these revolutionary therapies reach patients in need and transform cancer care worldwide.
+Individualized therapies can dramatically improve patient outcomes and help alleviate the burden of cancer and other chronic diseases.
+EY and Microsoft are laying the foundation to enable these revolutionary therapies reach patients in need and transform oncology care and other chronic conditions worldwide.
+To read more about PointellisTM please visit https://www.ey.com/en_gl/life-sciences/pointellis